Château de Bourmont

-The Château de Bourmont is a converted castle in the commune of Freigné in the Lot département of France.
+The Château de Bourmont is a converted castle in the commune of Freigné in the Loire-Atlantique département of France.

 History

 The family of La Tour-Landry and, later, the Maillé de La Tour-Landry, held the lands of Bourmont from the 14th century.
-Through an alliance in 1691 between Marie-Hélène de Maillé de La Tour-Landry (1670-1752) and Marie-Henry, Count of Ghaisne (1662-1710), it passed to the family of Ghaisne de Bourmont, who still own it.
+Through an alliance in 1691 between Marie-Hélène de Maillé de La Tour-Landry (1670–1752) and Marie-Henry, Count of Ghaisne (1662–1710), it passed to the family of Ghaisne de Bourmont, who still owned it as of 2013.